Check all the latest news from PJ Pottery

 PJ Pottery news

-My beautiful boilermaker and I had a glorious week up in Far North Queensland, it’s our second visit there during winter.
+My beautiful boilermaker and I had a glorious week up in Far North Queensland.
+It’s our second visit there during winter.
 The landscape and greenery are large and lush and the beaches soothe the soul with every step you walk.
-Together, we built a large mandala sand sculpture on Mission Beach which brought joy to a few curious onlookers before the tide washed it away that evening.
+Together, we built a large mandala sand sculpture on Mission Beach which brought joy to a few curious onlookers.
+The tide washed it away that evening.
 We have come back rejuvenated and ready to get back into work, for me that means Spring Fever potters’ market and competition time!

 Competition time